The HyperTexts

 by Michael R. Burch

-I'm an editor and publisher of poetry myself, and my literary "Spidey sense" keeps telling me that I'm the victim of pseudo-intellectual snobbery.
-What I suspect certain editors are telling me, in some sort of weird Morse code, is: "Personally, I really like your poems, but if I publish them people may no longer consider me to be the über-reader that I want them to believe I am, so I'll have to pass in order to keeping projecting my desired image."
+My literary "Spidey sense" tells me that I'm the victim of pseudo-intellectual snobbery.
+What I suspect certain editors are telling me, in a weird sort of Morse code, is: "I really like and admire your poems, but if I publish them people may no longer consider me to be the über-reader that I want them to believe I am, so I'll have to pass in order to keeping projecting my desired image."

-"Mike, Thanks for your response ... and thanks as well for the additional submissions.
+"Mike, Thanks for your response to my editorial spewings ... and thanks as well for the additional submissions.
 Returning now to your work—the larger volume of pieces to review—it comes to me that there is simply a stylistic difference here, with no real argument ...
 My own taste is toward a more decidedly modern or current speech usage in poems, a poetry that may still be beautiful but perhaps not in the same ways that it has been in previous times.
 I imagine you might actually do well to submit to more classically leaning journals like Poetry.
 Perhaps it's my oddball aesthetic philosophy at work here.
 In any event, I do believe your poems are fine, even beautiful, and no sense splitting hairs over phrases.
 It's just that these aren't fitting into the evolving collection as I see it, and I am sorry not to be inviting you to include your work in this paticular [sic] issue of BS.
 I believe at present I'll be guest/contributing editor just this one time for now, so things are always changing ...
 Anyway, thanks again, and may the Muse be with you!"

 I will let the reader judge whether the work I submitted was written in anything other than good modern English.
 Here are two examples: